-Fellows entering the training program are not assigned to a research program.
+Fellows entering the training program are not assigned to a research project.
 From discussions with faculty, educators and clinicians, the fellow is expected to identify a research question and a mentor to assist the fellow in addressing that question.
 We firmly believe that the project must be of the interest of the fellow, or it is not worth pursuing.
-This mentor must be responsible for providing the ongoing formative feedback that is essential to the trainee's attainment of competence in clinical care, teaching and scholarship.
+The mentor is responsible for providing the ongoing formative feedback that is essential to the trainee's attainment of competence in clinical care, teaching and scholarship.